f1tenth/f1tenth_doc/getting_started/software_setup/optional_software_nx.rst

   * Create username, password, and computer name
   * Log in

 16. After logging in you should see the following screen.
-Congratulations, your NVIDIA Jetson NX on your F1TENTH car is ready to go.
+Congratulations, your NVIDIA Jetson NX on your RoboRacer car is ready to go.

         .. figure:: img/nx/nx_ready.png
                 :align: center